xapian/xapian-docsprint/advanced/replication.rst

 master switching database type (a full copy is sent in this situation).
 It doesn't make a lot of sense to support replication for the remote backend.
 Replication of inmemory databases isn't currently available.

-..
-This is commented out because speculation is not a good thing in a how to document.
-Further handling of the topic might be appropriate in the future

-   We have a longer term aim to replace the current inmemory backend with the current disk based backend (e.g. chert) but storing its data in memory.
-Once this is done, it would probably be easy to support replication of inmemory databases.

 Setting up replicated databases
 ===============================